jravetch/blinkinlabs.github.io/software/_posts/2013-05-11-patternpaint.md

     * Click and drag to draw straight lines.
 * Click and drag in the "ToolSize" slider to draw larger or smaller points and lines.

+## Importing and Exporting Images

+* Click the "Load PNG Image" button to load a PNG image file.
+The pattern area will resize to fit the new image.
+    * A BlinkyTape has 60 LEDs, so use images that are 60px tall to fill the whole display!
+* Click the "Save PNG Image" button to save your current pattern as a PNG image.

 ## Live Preview Controls

 * The preview frame indicator highlights the frame that is currently displayed on your BlinkyTape.